 “Art washes away from the soul the dust of everyday life.” – Pablo Picasso

-When we travel, we strive for adventure, excitement, relaxation, and oftentimes education.
+When we travel, we strive for adventure, excitement, relaxation, and oftentimes the kind of education you’ll find in art galleries.
 We want to know more about the world around us and the parts we don’t get to experience every day so that we can relate to each other and feel more connected.

 One incredible tool that helps us do just that is art.
 Whether you’re strolling by graffiti or walking through a professional gallery, art can be a magnificent part of a city or country.

 There are so many places to learn more about our world, check out our list of world-class art galleries to visit before you die.

 The Metropolitan Museum of Art in New York City

 The Metropolitan Museum of Art, or as locals call it, “The Met,” presents over 5,000 years of art in three spots throughout New York City – The Met Fifth Avenue, The Met Breuer and The Met Cloisters.

 According to The Met’s website, on January 13, 2015, the Trustees of The Metropolitan Museum of Art reaffirmed the original purpose and mission from The Met in 1870, stating, “The Metropolitan Museum of Art collects, studies, conserves and presents significant works of art across all times and cultures in order to connect people to creativity, knowledge, and ideas.”